AfrozZaheer/AZTableViewController/README.md

 ## Features

 * Automatic pagination handling
-* No more awkward empty TableView
+* No more awkward empty TableView screen
 * AZ TableView controller give you advantage to connect your (Loading, no result, error ) views via Interface builder

 ## New in version 0.0.2

-* You can now add your custome xib as dummy views (loading, error, no result)
+* You can now add your custom xib as dummy views (loading, error, no result)
-* You can xib based next page loading cell
+* You can add xib based next page loading cell also

 ## Installation